mlflow/mlflow/docs/source/system-metrics/index.rst

 ==============

-MLflow allows users to log system metrics including CPU stats, GPU stats, memory usage, network traffic, and disk usage during MLflow experiment.
+MLflow allows users to log system metrics including CPU stats, GPU stats, memory usage, network traffic, and disk usage during the execution of an MLflow run.
 In this guide, we will walk through how to manage system metrics logging with MLflow.

 Extra Dependencies
 -------------------